Steverogers12-7/NFA-DFA-VISUALIZER/README.md

 ## Project Overview

-This is a fully browser-based web application that converts a **Non-Deterministic Finite Automaton (NFA)** into an equivalent **Deterministic Finite Automaton (DFA)** using the **Subset Construction Algorithm**.
+This is a web application that converts a **Non-Deterministic Finite Automaton (NFA)** into an equivalent **Deterministic Finite Automaton (DFA)** using the **Subset Construction Algorithm**.
 The tool is designed to help students of Automata Theory visually understand how NFA-to-DFA conversion works — with step-by-step output, a transition table, and interactive graph rendering.

-No installation or server is required.
-All processing happens client-side in the browser.

 ---